Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Experimental Demonstration of Temperature-resilient Classification Accuracy

 The low-resolution (4$\times$4) MNIST test set presented in Fig.~\ref{fig1}, with digits from `1' to `8', has been used as a testbench for the characterization of the full neural network chip.
 The trained ANN parameters have been mapped into two TD-VMM cores within our CMOS chip, by programming the hidden-layer and output-layer weights (Fig.~\ref{fig3}a and d, respectively) at $T=30^{\circ}$C and $V_{\rm READ} = 1.15~\rm{V}$.
 The programming operations were performed by targeting a weight ENOB of 4.5 bits (see Fig.~\ref{fig3}k) in the nominal conditions.

 Two main inference test analyses have been performed, to verify the impact of temperature- and time-dependent degradation of the accuracy performance.
-As for the temperature behavior, we have tested the chip inference accuracy in the $10^{\circ}$C$\div60^{\circ}$C range, by comparing two approaches: on one side, we have varied the temperature by keeping all signal scaling factors and $V_{\rm READ}$ constant, to emphasize the impact of the natural temperature-sensitivity of the 1T-FG memory cells storing the weights; on the other side, the same analysis has been repeated by using the adaptive $V_{\rm READ}$ with the linear correction rule (${\Delta V_{\rm READ} / \Delta T}=- 3\rm{mV/^{\circ}C}$).
-More details are shown in {\it Appendix D}.
+As for the temperature behavior, we have tested the chip inference accuracy in the $10\div60^{\circ}$C range, by comparing two approaches: on one side, we have varied the temperature by keeping all signal scaling factors and $V_{\rm READ}$ constant, to emphasize the impact of the natural temperature-sensitivity of the 1T-FG memory cells storing the weights; on the other side, the same analysis has been repeated by using the adaptive $V_{\rm READ}$ with the linear correction rule (${\Delta V_{\rm READ} / \Delta T}=- 3\rm{mV/^{\circ}C}$).

+As a preliminary remark, one should note that, in principle, a linear scaling of the weights would not affect the classification performance in the implemented neural network architecture.
+However, when the weights magnification is not accompanied by a corresponding rescaling of the input data, the integrator circuits are pushed towards saturation, as limited by the supply voltage.
+In addition, a further non-linear effect is introduced by the fact that weight transformation with temperature is, in fact, not exactly linear (see again Fig. 3k).